 Agile leadership - attitude instead of tool.

-Agility is the new buzzword in the leadership world.
+Agility is the new buzzword in the world of leadership.
 Anyone who is not agile has obviously not yet understood it.
-Agility, it seems, is - along with digitalisation - the panacea for all the problems that companies have.
-As we experience it, this often leads to grotesque situations:
+Agility, it seems, is - alongside digitalisation - the panacea for all problems that companies have.
+We often see this leading to grotesque situations:

 In a hierarchically organised company, agile management is introduced as a pilot in the IT department.
 As a result, agile development teams meet hierarchically organised departments.
 Scrum philosophy collides with deadline-driven managers who demand binding commitments by which day things will be implemented.
 The fronts harden, situations escalate and the time spent managing conflicts is lost to the operational business.
 Agility loses its appeal and slowly falls asleep again.